July 30, 2025

 No, as long as all inquiries are made within 45 days.
 They're treated as one inquiry for scoring purposes.

-Disclosure: This blog is intended for informational purposes only and does not constitute financial advice.
-All mortgage-related services mentioned should be reviewed for suitability. reAlpha is a homebuying platform that offers up to 75% buyer agent commission rebate when bundled with reAlpha Mortgage and Title services. reAlpha Mortgage is a licensed lender, NMLS #1743790.
+Disclosure: This blog is for informational purposes only and should not be considered financial advice.
+Readers should independently assess whether any mortgage-related services mentioned are appropriate for their needs. reAlpha is a homebuying platform that offers buyer agent commission rebates when its services are bundled with reAlpha Mortgage and Title offerings. reAlpha Mortgage is a licensed lender, NMLS #1743790.
 Always consult with a licensed mortgage professional for personalized advice.
 Rates and terms are subject to change based on market conditions and borrower qualifications.

 Get the latest market trends, homebuying tips, and insider updates—straight to your inbox.
 No fluff, just the good stuff.